-Established in 1991, the Northampton Education Foundation (NEF) is a non-profit organization created to fund projects and programs that expand educational opportunities, foster creativity, and enhance academic experiences in Northampton's public schools.
-The NEF also works to broaden community support for our public schools.
+Established in 1991, the Northampton Education Foundation (NEF) is a non-profit organization created to fund projects and programs that expand educational opportunities, foster creativity, and enhance academic experiences in Northampton's public schools. pakistan cryptocurrency The NEF also works to broaden community support for our public schools.
 We support our mission, in large part, by awarding grants for teacher-initiated projects.

 NEF Endowment Fund